cournape/audiolab/docs/src/index.rst

 .. literalinclude:: examples/over_play.py

 The function play is a wrapper around a platform-specific audio backend.
-For now, only ALSA backend (Linux) is implemented.
-Core Audio backend for support on Mac OS X will be soon available.
-Other backends (for windows, OSS for Solaris/BSD) may be added later.
+For now, only ALSA backend (Linux) and Core Audio backend (Mac OS X) are implemented.
+Other backends (for windows, OSS for Solaris/BSD) may be added later, although it is not a priority for me.
+Patchs are welcomed, particularly for windows.

-..
-Encoding and array dtype
-.. ------------------------
-..
-..
-Common audio files are encoded in fixed point (integers): for example, the
-.. usual wav files are encoded in 16 bits, and a sample can take any value in the
-.. [-32768, 32768] range.
-Some audio files also support floating point encoding,
-.. in which case the data are conventionally normalized in the [-1..1] range.
-..
-..
-There is a difference though: depending on the dtype, the values in the array
-.. can be vastly different: if the dtype is a floating point type, all values are
-.. between -1 and 1, if the dtype It is becuase audiolab follows the same
-.. convention as libsndfile - which is the most used convention for pcm audio data
-.. representation
-..
-..
-Matlab-like API
-.. ---------------
-..
-.. audiolab also have a matlab-like API for audio IO.
-Its usage is as similar as it
-.. can get using python:
-..
-.. .. literalinclude:: examples/matlab1.py
-..
-..
-Sound output
-.. ------------
-..
-..
-New feature in 0.9: only ALSA (Linux sound API) has been implemented so far.
-..
-.. .. literalinclude:: examples/play.py

 Obsolete API
 ============